-Whether you're walking the trails within the resort, want access to the beautiful Baw Baw National Park or the Australian Alps Walking Track Mt Baw Baw is the perfect base for your hiking and snowshoeing adventures.
+Whether you're walking the trails within the resort, want access to the beautiful Baw Baw National Park or the Australian Alps Walking Track Mt Baw Baw is the perfect base for your running and bushwalking adventures.

-Big Hill Walk - Difficulty: Easy Distance: Short (20 min) return.
+Big Hill - Difficulty: Easy Distance: Short (20 min) return.
 Follow the Big Hill Lift Line from the ski bowl area to the top of Big Hill and get amazing views over Gippsland towards Traralgon.

 Latrobe Trail - Difficulty: Easy Distance: Short (30 min) return.
 This short easy walk provides fine examples of snow gum woodland and offers stunning views of the Latrobe Valley.
 Start at the Skiosk.